-Unintended Consequences and Accidental Introductions

-From the end of the last ice age up to the time of Spanish settlement in 1500, the number of species in Florida remained relatively constant.
+http://tame.ifas.ufl.edu Unintended Consequences and Accidental Introductions From the last ice age up to the time of Spanish settlement, the number of species in Florida remained relatively constant.
 However, when the Spanish arrived, new organisms from disease-causing microbes to feral hogs became established, and over the next 500 years humans continued to introduce new species.
-Some introductions have been intentional, while others were accidental.
-Some have had enormous impacts, while others have had none.
-From house flies and cat fleas to rabies, West Nile virus, house mice, dandelions, melaleuca, and lobate lac scale, hundreds of species have been introduced in the last five centuries.
+Some introductions have had enormous impacts, others have had none.
+Some introductions are accidental, and some have had unintended consequences.
+From fleas to flies, rabies to rodents and, more recently, melaleuca and the lobate lac scale, hundreds of species have been introduced in the last five centuries.
 We struggle to maintain fragments of something we call the real Florida, but it is a difficult battle.
-Melaleuca has overtaken thousand of acres of natural areas, but with an aggressive approach we may win the battle.
-The lobate lac scale is a different story.
-This alarming pest is killing trees and shrubs across South Florida, and the effects will ripple across ecosystems and compromise habitat quality for all wildlife.
-This tiny insect does not discriminate between natural vegetation, landscaped shrubs, or commercial fruit trees.
-Please help us control lobate lac scale, melaleuca, and all invasive species.
+Melaleuca has overtaken thousand of acres of natural areas, but with an aggressive approach we might win that battle.
+The lobate lac scale is another alarming invasive pest that is killing trees and shrubs across South Florida.
+This tiny insect does not discriminate between natural vegetation, land-scaped shrubs, or commercial fruit trees.
+If left unchecked, the effects of lobate lac scale, like those of melaleuca, will ripple across ecosystems and compromise habitat quality for all wildlife.

-The Invader

-Like a hurricane in slow motion, this invader is spreading across south Florida and destroying all kinds of trees and shrubs in its wake.
+The Invader Like a hurricane in slow motion, the lobate lac scale is spreading across South Florida and destroying a variety of trees and shrubs in its wake.
 It congregates in large numbers and cloaks itself and its victims in black sooty mold.
-No larger than a pinhead, this insect has the potential to create big trouble-perhaps the most significant trouble yet for gardeners and natural areas alike in South Florida.
-It is the lobate lac scale.
+No larger

-Lobate lac scales are small, even next to the lead in a mechanical pencil, yet they lead to death in trees that are highly susceptible to this pest.
+Lobate lac scales are tiny, even next to the lead in a mechanical pencil, yet they lead to death in trees that are highly susceptible to this pest. than a pinhead, this insect is poised to create big trouble - perhaps the most significant trouble yet for gardens and natural areas in South Florida.
 The lobate lac scale is a relatively new insect pest in Florida, but it already has an enormous presence.
-Native to India and Sri Lanka, it was first found in Broward County in 1999 and some of the heaviest infestations remain in this county.
+Native to India and Sri Lanka, it was first found in Broward County in 1999 and some of the heaviest infestations remain in that county.
 By 2002, it had spread north to Lake Worth, south to Homestead, and west into the Everglades.
 Lobate lac scale also occurs in the Bahamas, where a recent survey found that two-thirds of plant species examined were infested with lobate lac scale.

-The lobate lac scale does not discriminate widely in its host plants, and it has been found on over 150 species in Florida.
-Many important plants are highly susceptible, including native species such as wax myrtle, coco plum, red bay, wild coffee, and strangler fig, and commercially important species such as mango, ficus, lychee, and star-fruit.
+This invasive pest has been found on over 200 species in Florida.
+Many important plants are highly susceptible, including native species such as wax myrtle, coco plum, red bay, wild coffee, and strangler fig. and commercially important species such as mango, ficus, lychee, and star-fruit.
 This widespread choice of hosts is what makes lobate lac scale particularly troubling.
-Evidence of their sap-sucking destruction includes blackened leaves and branches, branch dieback, and for susceptible species of shrubs and trees, death.

-Double Trouble: Melaleuca and the Lobate Lac Scale

-Melaleuca (MEL-ah-LUKE-ah) is an invasive weed that spreads into valuable wetlands and other natural areas in Florida.
-It easily outcompetes native vegetation and severely diminishes wildlife habitat quality.
-Melaleuca has infested hundreds of thousands of acres and has cost millions in control efforts.
-It is on the Federal Noxious Weed List and is illegal to possess in Florida.
-Furthermore, melaleuca serves as a particularly good host for the lobate lac scale.
-Residential melaleucas infested with the lobate lac scale can act as source populations where large numbers of lac scale larvae are free to spread onto valued landscape and native plants.

-Melaleuca and other invasive weeds should be removed in order to protect Florida's natural areas and to avoid or control a lobate lac scale infestation.
-Contact your county's cooperative extension office for guidance on the removal of melaleuca.

-Identification of Lobate Lac Scale

-Scientific name: Paratachardina lobata lobata

-The best known member of the lac scale family (Kerriidae) is the true lac scale of Asia, and while the true lac scale has been used since ancient times to produce shellac, the lobate lac scale has no commercial value.
+Evidence of their sapsucking destruction includes blackened leaves and branches, branch dieback, and for susceptible species of shrubs and trees, death.
+Identification of Lobate Lac Scale Scientific name: Paratachardina lobata lobata The best known member of the lac scale family (Kerriidae) is the true lac scale of Asia, and while the true lac scale has been used since ancient times to produce shellac, the lobate lac scale has no commercial value.
 Lobate lac scales are dark brown but often appear dull black due to a covering of sooty mold.
-This mold also grows on the leaves of infested and nearby uninfested plants, feeding on the excreted sugary waste (honeydew) secreted by the lobate lac scale.
-Measuring about 2 mm (1/16 inch) across, the adult lobate lac scale is visible to the naked eye, and looks like a tiny, four-lobed bump of bark.
-These hardshelled adults are usually surrounded by dozens of other such bumps.
-They are found primarily on thin woody branches less than 2 cm (1 inch) in diameter.
+This mold also grows on the leaves of infested and nearby uninfested plants. feeding on the sugary waste (honeydew) excreted by the lobate lac scale.
+Measuring about 1/16 inch across.